Skip to Content

 • Has any amount of a Schedule I or II controlled substance (except marijuana) in their system

-What's important to note about Minnesota's DWI law is that a person may be charged with the offense if they were in Glass of alcohol with car keys and handcuffs - if you've been charged with a DWI call our Minneapolis DWI lawyer"physical control" of a vehicle.
+What's important to note about Minnesota's DWI law is that a person may be charged with the offense if they were in "physical control" of a vehicle.
 To be in "physical control" means to have the ability to start the car without much difficulty.
 In other words, if someone is near their stopped vehicle and the keys are in the ignition or can easily be inserted there, they may be charged with a DWI.
 Thus, it's not only driving while intoxicated that's a crime.

 There are many degrees of DWI that someone can be charged with.
 First-degree DWI is the most serious.
 If you refuse to submit to a DWI test after being arrested for a DWI, it can be automatically classified as a second- or third-degree DWI.
 A fourth-degree DWI does not carry a minimum jail sentence but can include probation and fines if you are convicted.